ndrew95/TwitchRealBot/README.md

 After this stremer switched versions of World of Warcraft, the bot picked up that a lot of users sent messages containing the words "bfa," (short for Battle of Azeroth). and "Classic."

-After seeing these messages, the bot asked:
+After seeing these messages, the bot asked: "Are you playing classic wow, or BFA?"

 ![Image](https://github.com/ndrew95/TwitchRealBot/blob/master/botMessage.png)